Seabeck All Community Summer Camp

 What does a day at Seabeck look like?
 Click to see the Seabeck 2018 Week-at-a-Glance calendar to get an idea.

 A special part of the Seabeck experience is deepening spiritual practice.
 To help facilitate that, at every Seabeck camp, our wonderful staff ministers lead us through a daily spiritual practice workshop series.
-In 2018, Revs.
-Abigail, Debora, Harold, Michael and Patric presented a different workshop each morning: Spiritual Practices for Times Like These.
+This year, Revs.
+Abigail, Debora, Harold, Michael and Patric presented a different workshop each morning: The Game of Life and How to Play It.